CONDITIONS OF CARRIAGE

 The package will be presented to the carrier in the UK or delivered by other courier companies to our warehouse for transport to the destination countries.

-A shipment may be carried via any intermediate stopping places that the carrier may deem appropriate, and the carrier may engage sub-contractors to perform services and contracts both on his own behalf and on behalf of its servants, agents and sub-contractors, each of whom shall have benefits of these terms.
+A shipment may be carried via any intermediate stopping places that the carrier may deem appropriate, and the carrier may engage subcontractors to perform services and contracts both on his own behalf and on behalf of its servants, agents and subcontractors, each of whom shall have benefits of these terms.

 In these terms "consignment note" or "Waybill", shall mean a single carrier consignment note, and all packages covered under a consignment note shall be considered as a single shipment.

-2. Scope of Service:
+2. Scope of Service

 Unless otherwise agreed, the services to be provided by the carrier is limited to the pick up, transportation, custom clearance where applicable, and delivery of the shipment.
-The shipper acknowledges that shipments may be consolidated with those of other shippers for transport, and that the carrier may not monitor individual movements of shipments at all handling centers.
+The shipper acknowledges that shipments may be consolidated with those of other shippers for transport, and that the carrier may not monitor individual movements of shipments at all handling warehouses.

 The shipper shall be responsible for the accuracy and completeness of the particulars inserted in the Waybill and for ensuring that all packages set out have adequate contact details for the shipper and the receiver and that they are so packed, marked and labeled, their contents so described and classified and are accompanied by such documentations may (in each case) be necessary to make them suitable for transportation and to comply with the applicable law.